-Below are all of the counties listed by the grade NPO assigned to their local parenting time rule.
-Changes from the 2018 Report are highlighted in blue followed by the 2018 grade in parentheses.
-All changes since 2018 are improvements!
+Below are all Ohio counties listed by the grade NPO assigned to their local parenting time rule.
+Changes from the 2020 Report are highlighted in blue followed by the 2020 grade in parentheses.
+All changes since 2020 are improvements!

+Α

-Α Ashtabula Carroll (D-) Clermont (C+) Holmes (D) Tuscarawas
+Ashtabula Carroll Clermont Holmes Tuscarawas

+A-

-A- Jefferson
+Harrison (D) Jefferson

+B+

-B+ (none)
+(none)

+В

-В (none)
+(none)

+B-

-B- Guernsey
+Guernsey

+C+

-C+ Athens Cuyahoga Lake Licking
+Athens Cuyahoga Lake Licking Ottawa (D)

+С

-С (none)
+(none)

-C- Butler Erie Hamilton Logan Richland Seneca (D-) Scioto Vinton

-D+ Pickaway Portage